 Sweet lime’s generous vitamin C content makes it great for relieving one from colds.
 But there are too many benefits Mosambi bestows on health.
 We name just 7 at random.

 This list of benefits of Mosambi is of course not at all exhaustive.
 Suffice it is to say: make Mosambi (or any citrus fruit for that matter) your daily habit.

-The United Nations Food and Agriculture Organisation has recognised the value of citrus fruits as part of a nutritious and tasty diet.
-As sources of macronutrients and biologically active compounds, they are invaluable for enhancement of health and reduction of risk of disease.
+The United Nations Food and Agriculture Organisation has recognized the value of citrus fruits as part of a nutritious and tasty diet.
+As sources of macro-nutrients and biologically active compounds, they are invaluable for enhancement of health and reduction of risk of disease.

 Hope you found this post informative.
 If you know something more about Meghalaya mosambi, do share.
 If you want to know anything more about the citrus fruits of Meghalaya – contact us.